RicoNoSuave/CSU_Senior_Project/docs/Prometheus Full Documentation.md

 ## Challenges Overcome <a id="challenges"></a>

 <p>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the course of this project, I have faced many challenges.
 As a rust-based application, creating Prometheus required learning and mastering rust.
 After mastering the language, I had to learn how to build an API, including how to request and parse JSONs from JavaScript.
 Once the API was complete, I needed to build a GUI using the rust eframe framework.
+This was one of the more difficult aspects of the project; I had never built a GUI, let alone one in a new language.
+Once the frame was set up, I decided to customize it by adding an icon.
+Unbeknownst to me, this meant I had to turn off the generic frame that Linux and Windows issue to applications and build my own.
+This meant not just building functionality for minimizing, maximizing, and closing the application, but building functionality for the frame to be moveable like any other frame.<br />
-After completing the application, I researched how to package and distribute software.
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After completing the application, I researched how to package and distribute software.
 In pursuit of that goal, I built a new React app that allows users to read instructions and download my application.
 By far the most difficult challenge I have overcome has been timing; initially, this project was supposed to be a rust-based terminal.
-Other than learning rust, I have completed this entire project in just two months.
-There have been many nights I have been at school working on this project until 3-4 a.m., only to be back for class at 9 a.m., and I have done all of this while maintaining a straight A average during an 18-hour semester.
+Unfortunately, building a terminal requires access to the shell.
+Rust has a native library to send commands to the shell, but it does not handle built-ins, which meant that it could not use commands such as "netstat," "cd," "mkdir," etc. I had built about 3 of these built-ins before I realized that I could not finish in time, if at all.
+So, on October 5th, 2023, I had a meeting with my advisor and switched it up.
+As such, I had two months to complete this project.
+I am proud to say that I not only succeeded, but did so while maintaining an A average in my courses during this 18-hour semester.
+There have been many nights I have been at school working on this project until 3-4 a.m., only to be back for class at 9 a.m.
 All said I would highly recommend experiencing everything I have done; rust is an amazing language, and learning the distribution side of development is important.
 I wouldn't recommend my timeline, but my experiences have been worth their weight in gold.
 </p>

 ---
 ## Future Enhancements <a id="enhancements"></a>

 1. Add a feature to the settings button in the Prometheus newsreader application to hide the settings menu once any choice is made.
-2. Find new sun icon for night mode.
+2. Find new sun icon for dark mode.
 3. Allow font size to change button size.
 4. Enable error messages to scale with font size.
 5. Enable darkmode on the website.